-I step into the long verandah-room of my apartment on Park Street.
-It’s 5 AM on a morning in June 2020.
+Read the first part HERE It’s 5 AM on a morning in June 2020.
 If you’re from Kolkata, you’ll know that dawn comes early here, especially in summer.

-A perfect morning sky is soft-lit by the rising sun and has faint scratchings of cloud - like mere wisps of stories told.
-I’m sure they will rebuild and travel, like stories do.
+A perfect sky is soft-lit by the rising sun and has faint scratchings of cloud floating like mere wisps of stories now spent.
+I’m sure the clouds will rebuild and travel, like stories do.
 This is Bengal after all and clouds are the romance-within for us all.

 Feel free to click through to the other stories attached to this one.
 Enjoy, and please do daydream!